CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/mohive.md

 Processor | Intel® Pentium IV or better
-RAM | 2 GB (4GB prefered, depending on the OS) Operating system | Microsoft Windows 8.1 (Desktop mode only) or 10, Apple macOS (10.13+) Web browser | Internet Explorer 11 (latest version), Mozilla Firefox (latest version), Google Chrome (latest version), Apple Safari (latest version)
+RAM | 2 GB (4GB prefered, depending on the OS) Operating system | Microsoft Windows 8.1 (Desktop mode only) or 10, Apple macOS (10.13+) Web browser | Mozilla Firefox (latest version), Google Chrome (latest version), Apple Safari (latest version), *Internet Explorer 11 (latest version)* **¹**
 Adobe Flash | Latest version
 Popup blocker | Disabled
 Cookies | Enabled

-**Adobe will stop updating and distributing the Adobe Flash Player, used by the Mohive authoring platform at the end of 2020.
+**¹** *Please note that [Microsoft started to lower the support](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666) on this web browser.
+The usage of other mentionned web browsers is highly recommended instead.*

-This will not affect content created in Mohive in Multi-devices mode.
+**Adobe will [stop updating and distributing](https://blog.adobe.com/en/publish/2017/07/25/adobe-flash-update.html) the Adobe Flash Player at the end of 2020.**

-The author workstation will still be operational if you download the desktop application, automatically proposed by Mohive, even if the browser doesn’t work with flash anymore.
+**As a consequence, the author workstation will still be operational only if you download the desktop application, automatically proposed by Mohive.
+Please note that the Mohive desktop application is not compatible with Apple devices.**

-The Mohive desktop application is not compatible with Apple devices.**
+**This will not affect content created in Mohive in Multi-devices mode.**

 ### Author desktop application requirements